ardanlabs/gotraining/README.md

 https://www.goinggo.net/2016/05/installing-go-and-your-workspace.html

 #### Using Docker
-Installing Go may not be needed if you choose using [Docker](#docker).
+Installing Go may not be needed if you choose to use [Docker](#docker).
 With running a gotraining container, you can download the training material at any location on your disk without having to set ```$GOPATH```.
 And you can still access (e.g. for editing) the training materials locally.

 ```
 git clone https://github.com/ardanlabs/gotraining.git